lsst/dp0-2_lsst_io/data-access-analysis-tools/nb-intro.rst

 Under "View", selecting "Presentation Mode" makes the fonts larger in a Jupyter Notebook open in the main work area; and selecting "Show Line Numbers" adds line numbers to the left side of every code cell or unexecuted markdown cell.
 Under "Settings - Theme", selecting "Theme Scrollbars" makes the right-hand notebook scrollbar permanent in Dark Mode.
-Under "Settings - Theme" it is possible to (for Jupyter Notebooks) increase and decrease code font size (applies to code cells and unexecuted markdown cells) and content font size (applies to executed markdown cells).
+Under "Settings - Theme" it is possible to increase and decrease code font size (applies to code cells and unexecuted markdown cells) and content font size (applies to executed markdown cells).
 It is also possible to independently increase and decrease the user interface font size,